ishansharma13/AngularJS-jumpstart-udemy/README.md

 In Factory, we create a function that return an object that contains all the properties one can use by initialising it.

 While in service, the created function is the object itself.

+### Factories and Services are built on top of Providers

+## Value and Constants
+    As the name suggests, these are (key,value) pairs that can be injected into an app.
+    However, values cannot be injected into module.config, but constants can.

+    Values and Constants provide a way to define variables which are global to an app and does not depend on factories or services.

+## Making Ajax Calls to an API.
+    For this $http is used inside a service or a factory such that it returns a promise

+    this promise, is then taken care of in the appropriate controller.